How to Write Viral Content for LinkedIn

 Start with proven topics

-Use tools like Saywhat (LinkedIn viral content database), Kleo (Individual LinkedIn creator crawler) or Favikon (which finds successful content from big creators on Instagram, Twitter, and TikTok) to discover these topics.
+To find content ideas, use tools like Saywhat (LinkedIn viral content database), Kleo (Individual LinkedIn creator tracker) or Favikon (which finds successful content from big creators on Instagram, Twitter, and TikTok).
+Saywhat has a free trending linkedin content database you can check out to get started.

-Check out the successful posts from larger creators in your niche to understand what people enjoy—from the topics they cover to the formats they use.
+Study the successful posts from larger creators in your niche to understand what people enjoy - from the topics they cover to the formats they use.
 Once you have a good idea of what resonates, start creating your own content!

 How to Write Great LinkedIn Content